tamara-schmitz/ffmpeg-docker-container/README.md

 If you would like to batch convert multiple files, checkout my ffmpeg batch converter script here (not online yet).

-### Usage examples
+### How-to use

 The shown commands work with either `podman` and `docker` as a prefix.
-You can substitute either with whatever you are using.
+If you copy one of the examples, substitute either for whatever you are using.
+Or even better alias them with `alias docker=podman`.

-Feel free to take these examples and adjust them to your needs.
+Feel free to take my examples and adjust them to your needs.
 Add a video filter with a `-vf` line or crop your input with `-ss 00:16:12.25 -t 2.6 -i "$INPUT`.
+For the complete rabbid hole again [check out the very complete FFmpeg documentation](https://ffmpeg.org/ffmpeg.html).

+It is best to put your long ffmpeg chains into a text file.
+They can become really long!
+And I did that too.
+So check out [my video encoding settings](https://github.com/tamara-schmitz/video-encoding-settings).

 **Beware!** Since containers have their own filesystem you have to pass through your folder containing your input and output files using `-v